GERMAN INTERVIEW MISTAKES: THE DOS AND DON’TS

 1) Showing Up Late

 If you’re doing a video interview, you obviously won’t jump into the call 10 minutes early, but you can ensure you’re looking good, have a coffee or water beside you, and take some time to focus.
-It’s also a good idea to ensure your internet connection is stable and of all your equipment is working like your microphone or camera.
-Try connecting to the chat for test purposes in case you need to install software or unlock permissions on your computer.
+It’s also a good idea to ensure your internet connection is stable and all your equipment works, like your microphone or camera.
+Try connecting to the chat for test purposes if you need to install software or unlock permissions on your computer.
 The last thing you want to happen is for the interview to be delayed due to technical reasons.

 2) Forgetting to Say Thank You

-Another one of the common German interview mistakes?
-Many people think that admitting to you don’t know something during a job interview makes you appear unprofessional and/or unknowledgeable and that this could ultimately, cost you the job.
+Nothing could be further from the truth.
 Everyone can’t know everything and it’s perfectly acceptable to say you don’t know much about a topic or have so much experience with it.
-If deep expertise was required on it, you likely wouldn’t have landed the interview in the first place.
+If deep expertise was required, you likely wouldn’t have landed the interview in the first place.

 If you’re asked about something you don’t know much about, just say so.
-You could follow that by mentioning you’d be open to learning more.
+You could further mention that you’re currently taking a course, regularly read books, and are eager to learn more.
+You could also explain that you pick up new skills and knowledge quickly and share an example of when you did this.
 Your honesty will only be appreciated, as will your keenness for learning.

-Nothing is worse than a candidate pretending to be an expert on something when they clearly aren’t.
-It’s such a waste of time for everyone involved and makes you appear disingenuous and arrogant.
+Nothing is worse than a candidate pretending to be an expert on something when they clearly don’t know a lot about.
+It’s such a waste of time for everyone involved and makes you seem disingenuous and arrogant.
 It’s the pretending that you stop you from getting the job, not your honesty.

 Another thing to be mindful of is your self-awareness about how much of an expert you are on any given topic.
 Baking cookies a few times doesn’t make you a pastry chef, taking one Codecademy course doesn’t make you a software engineer, or suffering a few weeks on Duolingo doesn’t make you fluent in a language.

-For example, I’ve seen candidates apply for an agile coach position but also claim to be a UX designer, product manager, and software engineer.
-Are they also a CTO and office manager?
-No doubt that people can possess a huge range of skills and maybe you’re that unicorn, but it comes across like you’re trying too hard and that you’re likely exaggerating.
-It’s also confusing for hiring managers who need to know what you’re really good at doing and what you really want to do with your career.
+I’ve seen candidates apply for an agile coach position but also claim to be a UX designer, product manager, and software engineer.
+No doubt people can possess a huge range of skills and maybe some people are really that “unicorn”, but it feels like you’re trying too hard and are over exaggerating your abilities.
+It’s also confusing for hiring managers who need to know what you’re really good at doing and where you want to go with your career.

 Be purposeful and intentional about how you present yourself when it comes to your levels of expertise.
 Make it obvious what you’re good at, what you don’t know so much about (yet), and what you’re keen to learn.
-More importantly, be able to speak as a confident subject matter expert who truly knows their stuff.
+More importantly, be able to speak as a truly confident subject matter.

 4) Looking Like You Just Rolled Out of Bed

-More German interview mistakes to avoid?
+Another German interview mistake to avoid?
 Whether or not you’re doing the interview in person or by video, you need to make an effort with your appearance.
-You can choose to go all out by spending hours getting ready, but in the very least you need to meet the bare minimum of requirements.
+You can go all out by spending hours getting ready or taking a more minimalist approach, but you need to make some effort.

-Video interviews are thankfully much easier to prepare for, but definitely still take the time to make your hair look nice, brush your teeth, wash your face, put on some makeup, etc. You won’t really need to dress up, but it would be good to have on a nice sweater, blouse, shirt, etc.
+Video interviews are much easier to prepare for, but you still need to take the time to make your hair look nice, brush your teeth, wash your face, put on some moisturizer or makeup, etc. You won’t need to dress up formally, but wearing a nice sweater, blouse, shirt, etc would be good.

-In person interviews will require a more rigorous effort, including a head-to-toe outfit.
-How formally you dress depends on the company culture and vibe, so try to find that out ahead of time.
-If you’re applying for a job at a German law firm, an academic institution, or a very traditional company, a suit will be needed.
+In-person interviews will require a more rigorous effort, including a head-to-toe outfit.
+How formally you dress depends on the company culture and vibe, so try to find that out beforehand.
+A suit will be needed if you’re applying for a job at a German law firm, an academic institution, or a very traditional company.
 If you’re applying at a startup or an innovation hub, jeans, sneakers, and a nice shirt will likely suffice.

-Looking put together will show that you care about yourself and the job to which you’re applying.
-While appearance really should not matter, unfortunately, it does in the case of job interviews.
+Looking well put together will show that you care about yourself and the job you’re applying for.
+While appearance really shouldn’t matter, unfortunately, it does in the case of German job interviews.

 5) Being Unfamiliar with the Company